Ben-jpg-del/CalHacks/README.md

 2. **New physics**: Modify `physics_engine.py`
 3. **New reward**: Update `game_environment.py`
 4. **New visualization**: Extend `visualize.py`

-## 📝 License

-MIT License - feel free to use for research or commercial projects.

-## 🙏 Acknowledgments

-Based on the cooperative puzzle game "Fireboy and Watergirl".

-## 📚 Next Steps

-1. Implement your RL algorithm (DQN, PPO, SAC, etc.)
-2. Design custom reward functions
-3. Create new levels with unique mechanics
 4. Train agents and track progress
 5. Visualize learned behaviors